jsdelivrbot/Progressbars/README.md

  Next steps / features missing:
     - Styling of buttons and custom select box
     - Animation could use some easing.
+    - Tooltips, Aria attributes for accessibility

 To run:

 1. 'yarn install'
 2.  yarn start'

+To test:

+1. 'yarn test' or 'jest'